mr-bt/manager.README/README.md

 ### Quirks While Working

-At work, my approach is characterized by a few unique traits:
+At work, my approach with the unique combination of a few quirks:

 - **Always-On:** I'm known for being all-in and always-on.
 I don't expect you to follow my example, and I recommend that you don't.
 That's just how I work best.
 Please note that you might receive messages from me over the weekends, late at night, or on holidays.
 It's just me being ON all the time.
-Please know that I don't expect immediate responses during these times.
+Please know that I don't expect responses during these times.

 - **Communication:** I'm committed to open communication.
 I encourage open dialogue and am always available for discussion.
 However, my communication skills tend to fade out as I get tired.
 I can also be a bit lengthy at times.
 I'm aware it can be annoying, so please feel free to call it out.
 I'm always trying to improve.